My mother once asked me:

 A friend of mine had visited Denmark to attend a conference.
 They reached around 5:30 am.

-Since the conference’s starting time was around 10:30 am, the host requested them to get some rest.
+Since the conference’s starting time was around 10:30 am, the host requested them to rest.

 “It’s 5:30 am already.
 The neighborhood is about to wake up anytime; there shall be noise all around.
 What’s the point of getting rest now?”
 My friend was curious.